 French SF classics

-For easy reference, we provide a List of French SF Classics here on this website.
+For easy reference, we provide a List of French SF Classics in chronological order of original publication here on this website.

 As a rule, we do not take submissions.
 Unless you plan to write about Arsene Lupin, Fantômas, Harry Dickson, Doctor Omega or any other French characters whose adventures we publish, or you are a translator of French literature looking for a suitable project, please do not send us submissions.